tahseenrhn/distanceme/README.md

 *Screenshots, Project Report and APK provided within documents folder

-*Additions to starter code are marked with "- TR"

 *Comments are provided in every new file created

 *New classes created are ActivityPopActivity, ClosePopActivity, & ScorePopActivity